ConstruKction/Yet-Another-Booru-Getter/README.md

 - Skip already downloaded images based on image md5
 - Multiple tag search (both include and exclude)
 - Optional metadata logging per image into a txt file (off by default)
-- Works with more than two tags at a time for Danbooru without the need for an account
+- Works with more than two tags at a time for Danbooru without the need for an account.
+Note however that the operation is much slower when querying more than two tags at a time due to Danbooru API limitations (must complete query within 3s or else timeout, so the downloader has to retry quite often).
 ## Usage/Examples

 ```bash